neuronalism/opencode-session-manager-cli/README.md

 ocsm import project --from /path/to/proj --to-project /path/to/proj --no-substitute-paths
 ```

+Import only accepts raw JSON files (exported with `--format raw`).
+If the target directory already has sessions, conflicting session IDs are skipped.

+> [!NOTE]
+>
+> This tool uses a verbose but safe database manipulation pipeline which creates a backup *every time* you imported something:
+>
+> 1. SQLite WAL checkpoint to flush all cached data
+> 2. Full database backup (timestamped `.bak` file)
+> 3. Import sessions (skips existing IDs, replaces `session.directory` and paths in the conversation by default)
+> 4. Tree integrity validation
+> 5. OpenCode runtime verification (`opencode db PRAGMA integrity_check`)
+> 6. Report results.
+>
+> The user must manually delete the backup file after checking the results, or your disk may be filled up with so many backups.

 #### Moving/Renaming a project folder

-**Move** a project (after renaming/moving the folder):
+**Move** a project (after renaming/moving the project folder):

 ```bash
 ocsm move project --from /old/path --to-project /new/path     # update all session paths in the database
 ```

-If the target directory already has sessions, conflicting session IDs are skipped (merged).

-Import only accepts raw JSON files (exported with `--format raw`).
-The import pipeline is:

-1. SQLite WAL checkpoint to flush all cached data
-2. Full database backup (timestamped `.bak` file)
-3. Import sessions (skips existing IDs, replaces `session.directory` and paths in the conversation by default)
-4. Tree integrity validation
-5. OpenCode runtime verification (`opencode db PRAGMA integrity_check`)
-6. Report results — user must MANUALLY delete the backup file after this
+> [!NOTE]
+>
+> - The new path can either be a project existing or not in the database.
+The "move" command only manipulates the paths in the database, and does not move the project folder and the files.
+> - The safe pipeline is also used for this command.

 ### Use custom database path